Counting calories to drop pounds or build muscle?

 Protein is a nutrient composed of amino acids.
 If carbs fuel the existing cells and tissues of your body, proteins are the nutrients that build and repair them.
 Proteins are also part of the production of enzymes and hormones.

 The fats you consume serve many purposes, from helping your body absorb vitamins to making your skin healthy.
 After the first 20 minutes of exercise, your body switches from burning carbs to burning fat.
+Some people follow the Keto diet to use healthy fats as their main source of fuel as opposed to carbohydrates.

 Certain fats are particularly good for you: